leanprover/fp-lean/functional-programming-lean/src/props-proofs-indexing.md

 The `simp` tactic, short for "simplify", is the workhorse of Lean proofs.
 It rewrites the goal to as simple a form as possible, taking care of parts of the proof that are small enough.
 In particular, it proves simple equality statements.
-Behind the scenes, a detailed formal proof is constructed, but `simp` frees users from having to read or write these details.
+Behind the scenes, a detailed formal proof is constructed, but using `simp` hides this complexity.

 Tactics are useful for a number of reasons:
- 1. Many proofs are complicated and tedious when written out down to the smallest detail, and tactics can automate these parts.
+ 1. Many proofs are complicated and tedious when written out down to the smallest detail, and tactics can automate these uninteresting parts.
  2. Proofs written with tactics are easier to maintain over time, because flexible automation can paper over small changes to definitions.
  3. Because a single tactic can prove many different theorems, Lean can use tactics behind the scenes to free users from writing proofs by hand.
 For instance, an array lookup requires a proof that the index is in bounds, and a tactic can typically construct that proof without the user needing to worry about it.